In the second episode of Who Killed Sara? Elisa continues to search for the truth, while a few potential motives are revealed.

 This was another super intense episode!
 It did a lot to push the plot forward.
 One thing I noticed about Who Killed Sara? is that it’s super heavy on the plot.
 The large cast of characters and fast-paced story can make it a little difficult to connect with the Guzman’s and the Lazcanos.
 However, certain scenes, like when Rodolfo argues with Cesar at the end, stand out and let you into more personal and vulnerable moments, which I appreciated.

-I wasn’t a major fan of Chema’s storyline this episode.
+I wasn’t a major fan of Chema’s storyline in this episode.
 Specifically, everything surrounding young Alex.
-Having queer representation is great, however the actions of young Chema were creepy and uncomfortable.
+Having queer representation is great, however, the actions of young Chema were creepy and uncomfortable.
 While this scene is probably super important going forward, I wonder if there could’ve been a better way to express what they wanted to.

 And that scene at the end!
 It practically confirmed Mariana’s involvement.
 And the inclusion of Rodoflo’s running and the use of classical music again was so intense!
 But the confirmation of Mariana leads to more questions.
 Who was she calling?
 Who left the knife on the boat?
 How many people are involved?
 Who Killed Sara? continues to weave a story riddled with questions.
 We’ll have to keep watching and hope they get answered.